reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 A component implementation defines the internal structure of a component represented by subcomponents.
-Interaction between subcomponents is expressed by the connections, flows, and bindings.
+Interaction between subcomponents is expressed by the connections, flow sequences, and bindings.
 Modes allow users to specify alternative runtime configurations, i.e., subcomponent and connections can be active only in specific modes.
 A component implementation and its content has property values to express its non-functional attributes such as safety level or execution time.